zapier/zapier-platform-cli/docs/cli.md

 ## promote

-  > Promotes a specific version to production rotation.
+  > Promotes a specific version to global access.

   **Usage:** `zapier promote 1.0.0`

   Promotes an app version into production (non-private) rotation, which means new users can use this.

+* This **does** mark the version as the official global version - all other versions & users are grandfathered.
-* This **does not** build/upload or push a version to Zapier - you should `zapier deploy` first.
+* This **does not** build/upload or deploy a version to Zapier - you should `zapier deploy` first.
 * This **does not** move old users over to this version - `zapier migrate 1.0.0 1.0.1` does that.
+* This **does not** recommend old users stop using this version - `zapier deprecate 1.0.0 2017-01-01` does that.

 Promotes are an inherently safe operation for all existing users of your app.